1e100/mobilenet_v3/README.md

 describes head attachment requires that you grab the output from inside the block, so this helps you do it easily.

-There's also a PyTroch checkpoint for "small" and "large" MobileNet V3 that achieves 67.36% (which I suppose you could interpret as paper's 67.4%) and 74.78%  top1 correspondingly.
-I was not able to achieve "paper" accuracies, even though I'm pretty sure the code is correct.
+There are also PyTorch checkpoints for "small" and "large" MobileNet V3 that achieve 67.36% (which I suppose you could interpret as paper's 67.4%) and 74.78%  top1 correspondingly.
+I was not able to achieve "paper" accuracy for the "large" model, even though I'm pretty sure the code is correct.

+Keras checkpoints are TBD.

 Training setup was as follows: